IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Ground-Truth Measurement Protocol

 \subsection{Fitted Parameters: Damping and Friction}

-Parameters labelled \textbf{F} are estimated from recorded video trajectories:
+Parameters labelled \textbf{F} in Table~\ref{tab:app_full_stats} are \emph{not} directly measurable in the same way as lengths or angles; they are instead estimated from recorded video trajectories:

 \textbf{Damping coefficients} ($\zeta$ for pendulum, $\beta$ for rotating cone).
-The object's position is tracked frame by frame; the time series is fitted to the analytical damped oscillator solution using nonlinear least squares (Levenberg-Marquardt).
-Uncertainty: $\sigma_\zeta < 0.01$\,s$^{-1}$ for pendulum, $\sigma_\beta < 0.005$\,s$^{-1}$ for rotating cone.
+A reference video is selected per setting (the first clip of the session).
+The object's 2-D centroid or angular position is tracked frame by frame using a background-subtraction and blob-detection procedure.
+The resulting time series $\theta(t)$ is fitted to the analytical solution of the relevant damped oscillator ODE using nonlinear least squares (Levenberg–Marquardt).
+The fitted $\zeta$ (or $\beta$) is reported as ground truth for that setting.
+We use the same setting across all 10 trial videos. \textbf{Uncertainty:} we report the standard deviation of $\zeta$ across 10 independent fits; typical values are $\sigma_\zeta < 0.01$\,s$^{-1}$ for the pendulum and $\sigma_\beta < 0.005$\,s$^{-1}$ for the rotating cone.